cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

 - each instance group can be transformed to an `ExtendedStatefulSet` or an `ExtendedJob`
 - each BOSH Job corresponds to a container in the pod defined in the `ExtendedStatefulSet` or the `ExtendedJob`
 - `variables` are generated using `ExtendedSecrets`
-- rendering of templates requires mounting the current version of the DesiredManifest and all secrets corresponding to variables
+- [rendering of BOSH Job Templates](rendering_templates.md) requires mounting the current version of the [Desired Manifest](desired_manifests.md) and all secrets corresponding to variables
 - all communication happens through `Services`, which have deterministic DNS Addresses
 - links are resolved using services

+## Deployment Lifecycle

 ### Create